 Welcome to the fun world of Moss Amigos!
-Our marimo moss ball family is based in California and all of our Moss Amigos are sourced domestically in the United States.
-Although our little green friends are extremely convenient to take care of, we provided this detailed, well cited, care guide to ensure you are the best plant parent!
+Our marimo moss ball family is based in Northern California and all of our Moss Amigos are sourced domestically in the United States.
+Although our little green friends are extremely convenient to take care of, they are still living organisms, so we want to provide this simple care guide to ensure you are the best plant parent possible!

 - Historical Context

 - Care Guide Overview

 - Frequently Asked Questions (FAQ)